Lunch Bible Study

 What happens when we stop avoiding difficult people and simply love everyone?
 This study takes participants on a life-altering journey into the secret of living without fear, care, constraint, or worry.
 The path toward the outsized, unfettered, liberated existence we all long for is found in a truth as simple to say as it is hard to do: love people, even the difficult ones, without distinction and without limits.

 Do you want more out of your spiritual journey?
 Take the next step forward by joining an accountability group.
-Groups are available all.
+Groups are available for all.
 Contact Rebeccah Damon.